dissyulina/shoesandmore/README.md

 Welcome to Shoes and More website!
 Shoes and More is an e-commerce website that sells shoes and accessories (bags, wallets, etc).
 It's completed with authentication mechanism and stripe payments to allow users to safely purchased products from the site.

-Please note that this website game was created for the Code Institute’s Milestone Project 4 as part of their Diploma in Full Stack Software Development.
+Please note that this website was created for the Code Institute’s Milestone Project 4 as part of their Diploma in Full Stack Software Development.
 The requirements are to make a full-stack website, using HTML, CSS, JavaScript, Django+Python, relational database, stripe payments, and other additional libraries as needed.

 <br/>